jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 We will refer to this core as `HW3MediumCore`.
 To pick our sweet spot for the design of `HW3MediumCore`, we need to develop a methodology.
 First, we need to define a cost function for increasing hardware resources.
-We will use area as the cost of making a hardware.
+We will use the area as the cost of fabricating new hardware.
 Not all parameters of the pipeline have the same effect on the area.
 E.g. Increasing the width of the pipeline has a quadratic effect on the area of the hardware while increasing register file entries has a linear effect.
-Morever the cost of increasing two of these resources at the same time should be bigger than the sum of increasing each resource.
+Moreover, the cost of increasing two of these resources at the same time should be bigger than the sum of increasing each resource.
 We will use an equation like below to score the area of a pipeline using the 4 parameters of `width`, `rob_size`, `num_int_regs`, and `num_fp_regs`.

 $$ area_{score} = 2 * width^2 * rob\_ size + width^2 * (num\_ int\_ regs + num\_ fp\_ regs) + 4 * width + 2 * rob\_ size + (num\_ int\_ regs + num\_ fp\_ regs)$$